clux/facemaulers/rules/nerfs.md

 - side effects for transmutation
 - polymorph -> no turtle -> trex
 - fly -> half flying speed due to heavy

+## Other OP problems
+### Invis Pre-Scouting
+Pre-scouting the entire dungeon with an invis familiar.
+This limits the DM options greatly, and isn't always that fun in the late game.
+Cheap to toss in an enemy with truesight to snipe a familiar once in a blue moon to discourage it.